SK108045/RAT-Screenshot-Taker/README.md

 # RAT-Screenshot-Taker
 Remote Access Trojan (RAT)

-This repository provides an example of a Remote Access Trojan (RAT) designed for educational purposes.
-The included scripts showcase how a RAT might capture screenshots from a user's screen and upload them to a remote server.
+This repository provides a Remote Access Trojan (RAT) designed for educational purposes.
+The included scripts showcase how a RAT captures screenshots from a user's screen and uploads them to a remote server.
 This is intended solely for learning and understanding cybersecurity concepts.

 ## Files